 Aside from studying, writing papers and knocking out required reading, most college students have a lot of additional responsibilities.
-Whether it's extracurricular activities, family or work, college students have a lot to focus on.
-For your health and continued academic success you need to be well rested - and that means getting more than just a few hours of sleep when and where you can.
+Transitioning to college can bring a host of challenges.
+Whether it’s extracurricular activities, family or work, college students have a lot to focus on.
+For your health and continued academic success you need to be well rested – and that means getting more than just a few hours of sleep when and where you can.

 The Importance Of Sleep

 Staying up late and pumping yourself full of caffeine to pull an all-night study session or get you through the next day isn’t a good long-term plan for performing well in school.
 According to the Centers for Disease Control and Prevention (CDC), adults ages 18 to 60 years old need to be getting seven or more hours of sleep every night, while teenagers up to 18 need eight to 10 hours in a 24-hour period.
 Getting a solid eight hours on a weeknight may seem unfeasible for some students, but there are important reasons why your body and brain need you to get the right amount of sleep.

 - Keeping your Circadian rhythm in balance.
 The Circadian rhythm is caused by the "physical, mental and behavioral changes that follow a daily cycle," explained the National Institute of General Medical Sciences (NIGMS).
 Affected by light and darkness in your environment, your Circadian rhythm plays a big part in your sleep regulation.
 In turn, other aspects of your health are affected by any changes.
 “Circadian rhythms can influence sleep-wake cycles, hormone release, eating habits and digestion, body temperature and other important bodily functions,” the NIGMS said.